 It may not be possible to fully appreciate the beauty of this time while you are in the midst of it.
 But one day, sooner than you can imagine, you will be standing on the other side of this chapter, trying to remember how their skin smelt, how their body felt sitting on your hip, head on your shoulder – and you will be filled with gladness for every moment, good and bad, that you experienced with them.

-Following this, this gallery is made up of some of our favourite quotes about Motherhood from writer Michaela Fox in a recent article published for Mamamia.
+Flick through for some of our favourite quotes about Motherhood from a recent article published for Mamamia…